-If you are a council tenant, we are responsible for doing some of the repairs to your home and you are responsible for others.
+We are responsible for some of the repairs to your council homes and tenants are responsible for other repairs.
 We will carry out all the repairs that we are responsible for if they are the result of fair wear and tear.

 If you or your visitors have caused the damage, or if you would like us to carry out work to items that you are responsible for, then we will do this and charge you for carrying out the work.

 To report a gas leak, contact the gas emergency helpline on 0800 111 999

 To report an electricity emergency, contact the electricity emergency helpline on 0800 404 090

 Call 105 if there is a power cut.
 Do not call your electricity supplier.